Pavla-vev/en-for-designers/08-clarity- first/index.md

 #### Research — design/methodology/approach including procedures/data/observations:
 Thanks to the new project, I have the opportunity to work with an architect who will provide me with drawings of the house.
 I have to focus on the competition (how it works with social networks, websites and communication with clients).
 #### Findings (highlight outcome of research):
+I will create a new and original visual and marketing communication.
+I will help save the dilapidated historical monument.
 #### Conclusions (significance/success of study to theory/practical/society):
 ## Warm-up